After 4 long years of absence, the Kandahar is back home in Les Houches for the 2020 Kandahar World Cup Ski Championships.

 The race takes place every two to four years on La Verte piste in Les Houches during early February.
 This summer, extensive work has been carried out on the lower part of the course to enlarge the arrival area and widening parts of the piste.
 These amendments now mean that the resort will now be able to host world cup slalom events too.

 The reputation of the Kandahar has attracted many of the big downhill competitors over the years, including James Couttet, Karl Schranz, Emile Allais, Ingemar Stenmark, André Aamodt, Alberto Tomba and Bode Miller.

-Access is free but you must be in possession of a free ticket to access the area and watch the races.
-You can do so here.
+No public will be allowed to access the area in 2020.
 Visit the website via the link on this page to find out the programme for the event.

 Dates for this event

 More Chamonix Insights...

 - Chamonix Dump Alert - 6th December 2020

 - When is Chamonix opening for the ski season 2020/21?